 The hope of the Ombudsman office is that the information contained in this report will be useful in efforts to improve programs offered to Medicaid clients.
-Increased ease of access to both physical and behavioral health services will mean fewer clients dissatisfied with their health plans.
-This of course benefits not only the clients, but providers as well.
+Increased ease of access for both physical and behavioral health services will mean fewer clients dissatisfied with their health plan which will benefit not only the members, but providers as well.

-It is our hope that this report will prove useful to State policymakers and administrators, as well as to health plans and advocates in their shared goal to continually elevate the level of care received by Medicaid Managed Care members.
+It is our hope that this report will prove useful to State policymakers and administrators, as well as to health plans and advocates in their shared goal to continually improve the level of care received by Medicaid Managed Care members.